-Our Lady of Perpetual Succour Catholic Primary School is committed to PREVENTING abuse, PROTECTING children from abuse and SUPPORTING those involved in cases of abuse.
+Our Lady's is committed to PREVENTING abuse, PROTECTING children from abuse and SUPPORTING those involved in cases of abuse.
 We therefore ensure that:

-- ALL staff and volunteers understand the importance of teaching children how to keep themselves safe from all types of abuse, including child on child and domestic abuse. - ALL staff and volunteers seek out opportunities that are relevant to their role, to teach children the skills to keep themselves safe - ALL staff and volunteers make and maintain positive and supportive relationships with children which enable children to feel safe and valued - Safeguarding has a high status throughout school by being on the agenda at staff meetings/briefings, information being readily available on notice boards, regular updates and training, such as...
-KCSIE updates, Attendance, Single Central Record, - ALL staff and volunteers feel confident in approaching DSLs to raise concerns - ALL staff and volunteers have an understanding of the four categories of abuse; NEGLECT, EMOTIONAL ABUSE, SEXUAL ABUSE, PHYSICAL ABUSE. - ALL staff and volunteers understand that there are other ways in which children can be abused such as; Child on Child Abuse, Online, Child Criminal Exploitation (Including through County Lines), Child Sexual Exploitation, Female Genital Mutilation, Honour Based Abuse, Radicalisation, Trafficking, Slavery, Forced Marriage, Domestic Abuse (as either a direct victim or witness) and others - ALL staff and volunteers have the knowledge, skills and expertise to recognise the signs and symptoms of all types of abuse - All staff, if they have concerns, know these should be acted on immediately: early information sharing being vital in keeping children safe.
-In exceptional circumstances staff should consider speaking to a member of SLT or iCART to discuss safeguarding concerns if the DSL is not immediately available. - DSLs keep up to date with emerging and specific safeguarding issues and update training accordingly - DSLs update staff and volunteers knowledge and understanding of such issues in order for them to be able to identify children who are at risk of such specific safeguarding issues - ALL staff and volunteers will maintain and demonstrate an attitude of "it can happen here" - ALL staff and volunteers are child-centred in their practice and act in the best interests of the child at all times
+- ALL staff and volunteers understand the importance of teaching children how to keep themselves safe from all types of abuse, including child on child and domestic abuse. - ALL staff and volunteers seek out opportunities that are relevant to their role, to teach children the skills to keep themselves safe. - ALL staff and volunteers make and maintain positive and supportive relationships with children which enable children to feel safe and valued. - Safeguarding has a high status throughout school by being on the agenda at staff meetings/briefings, information being readily available on notice boards, regular updates and training. - ALL staff and volunteers feel confident in approaching DSLs to raise concerns. - ALL staff and volunteers have an understanding of the four categories of abuse; NEGLECT, EMOTIONAL ABUSE, SEXUAL ABUSE, PHYSICAL ABUSE and know that children can be at risk of harm inside and outside of the school/college, inside and outside of home, and online.
+Staff exercise professional curiosity and know what to look for is vital in the early identification of abuse and neglect so they are able to identify cases of children who may be in need of help or protection. - ALL staff and volunteers understand that there are other ways in which children can be abused such as Child on Child Abuse, Online, Child Criminal Exploitation (Including through County Lines), Child Sexual Exploitation, Female Genital Mutilation, Honour Based Abuse, Radicalisation, Trafficking, Slavery, Forced Marriage, Domestic Abuse (as either a direct victim or witness) and others. - ALL staff and volunteers have the knowledge, skills and expertise to recognise the signs and symptoms of all types of abuse and staff understand that abuse, neglect and safeguarding issues are rarely standalone events and cannot be covered by one definition or one label alone.
+In most cases, multiple issues will overlap with one another. - ALL staff and volunteers are aware that technology is a significant component in many safeguarding and wellbeing issues.
+They understand children are at risk of abuse and other risks online as well as face to face.
+They know that in many cases abuse and other risks will take place concurrently both online and offline.
+All staff are aware that children can also abuse other children online, this can take the form of abusive, harassing, and misogynistic/misandrist messages, the non-consensual sharing of indecent images, especially around chat groups, and the sharing of abusive images and pornography to those who do not want to receive such content.